mingdongt/csv_to_xml_data_analyst/README.md

 The result of this process should then be written into an XML file called output.xml.

 This XML file should be well-formed valid against summary.dtd

+## Example

+`Enter the path of the CSV file that would be processed: test_files/iris.csv`

+`Enter the path of the XML file that would be generated: output.xml`

+`The XML file has been successfully generated.`